gustavz/realtime_object_detection/README.md

 - enjoy this project's own `ssd_mobilenet` speed hack, which splits the model in a mutlithreaded cpu and gpu session. <br />
 Results in up to x10 performance increase depending on the running system <br />
 ⇒ which makes it (one of) the fastest inference piplines out there
-- do benchmark tests on sets of images and get statistical information like mean and median fps, std dev and much more
+- run statistic tests on sets of images and get statistical information like mean and median fps, std dev and much more
+- inspect, summarize, quantize, transform and benchmark models with the provided `scripts/`

-## Getting Started:
+## Inference:
 - create a copy of `config.sample.yml` called `config.yml`
 - optional: Change Parameters in `config.yml` to load other models or to modify configurations.<br />
 For example: If you are not interested in visualization: set `visualize` to `False`, <br />